baderouaich/tgbotxx/examples/receivePhoto/README.md

-## photo_bot
+## Receive photo
-This example shows how to program a Telegram Bot that will send users photos using the `Api::sendPhoto()` method.
+This example shows how to program a Telegram Bot that will receive photos from users using the `Api::getFile()` and `Api::downloadFile()` api methods.

 ### Run
 ```bash